openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/referrer.md

 ![Referrer](../../../img/features/analytics/dashboard/refer.png)
 *Fig. Navigate the Referrer section from the drop-down list under the Statistics button*

-This page lists all the traffic sources (by URLs) that referred an user to a specific course as shown in the image below.
+This page lists all the traffic sources (by URLs), for example, Google, Facebook etc. that referred a user to a specific course as shown in the image below.
 The number of counts can be attributed to the number of visits made by an user from the referrer link.

 ![Referrer 1](../../../img/features/analytics/dashboard/refer_details.png)
 *Fig. Preview of the traffic source statistics details that were referred for a particular course*